SamikS-dot/GenAI-Manipulate/README.md

 ### License

-Created on behalf of Samik Sing, The University of Texas at Austin
+Created on behalf of Samik Singh, The University of Texas at Austin
 E-mail: imsamik@gmail.com

 Licensed under the Apache-2.0 License.